AcademySoftwareFoundation/openexr/GOVERNANCE.md

 and valuable contributions to the OpenEXR project to become a new Committer.
 New committers are approved by vote of the TSC.

-If you are interested in becomming a Committer, contact the TSC at info@openexr.com.
+If you are interested in becoming a Committer, contact the TSC at info@openexr.com.

 ## Technical Steering Committee